-How Long Do I Have to Keep My Business Tax Records in Canada?
+How Long Do I Have to keep my Business Tax Records for the CRA

 It’s a simple question, but one you’ve probably heard different answers for.
 As a business owner, how long do you have to keep your tax records?
 Is there a statute of limitation of how far back they can go to audit you?